nebblu/ReACT/README.md

 **Note** that Pyreact and the cosmoSIS module have not yet been extended to include massive neutrinos.

+**Note** Pyreact currently only accepts a single additional input parameter (e.g. fR0 in Hu-Sawicki f(R) gravity) and so CPL is not functional through Pyreact yet.
+If you wish to upgrade to more input parameters, you will need to edit pyreact/react_wrapper.cpp and pyreact/react.py.
+Note that to keep the react cosmosis module functional, you will also need to make the relevant adjustments in the cosmosis folder.

 ## Citation

 When using ReACT in a publication, please acknowledge the code by citing the following papers: